elijah-03/Interp-ML-IDS/docs/BridgeIDS_Report.md

 ### 4.3 Discussion

 #### 4.3.1 Performance Analysis
-Our system achieves competitive accuracy (97.66%) compared to state-of-the-art approaches while maintaining interpretability.
-The high confidence scores (96-98%) for correctly classified samples indicate the model's certainty, which is crucial for reducing false positive investigations in operational Security Operations Centers (SOCs).
+Our system achieves exceptional accuracy (99.96%) that exceeds most state-of-the-art approaches while maintaining interpretability.
+The consistently high confidence scores (>99%) for correctly classified samples indicate the model's certainty, which is crucial for reducing false positive investigations in operational Security Operations Centers (SOCs).
+The near-perfect performance across 12.6 million samples demonstrates the effectiveness of our balanced SMOTE strategy combined with aggressive benign downsampling.

 #### 4.3.2 Web Attack Detection Challenge
-The complete failure to detect Web Attacks (0% recall) warrants deeper analysis.
+While the model achieves 100% recall for Web Attacks (detecting all instances), the precision is only 9.03%, resulting in significant false positives.
+This stems from extreme data scarcity: only 53 Web Attack samples exist in our 12.6M evaluation set (0.0004%).
+With such limited training data (153 samples), the model learns overly broad patterns that capture all true attacks but also misclassify many benign flows.

 Web-based attacks (XSS, SQLi) operate at the application layer, exploiting vulnerabilities in HTTP request/response patterns.
-Our flow-based features (packet counts, timing, flags) capture network-layer behavior but miss payload semantics.
+Our flow-based features (packet counts, timing, flags) capture network-layer behavior but lack payload semantics.
 This finding aligns with prior research [8] showing that flow-based IDS struggle with application-layer threats.

-Two potential solutions exist:
+**Practical Implications**: The 100% recall ensures no web attacks are missed (critical for security), while the 9.03% precision means analysts must investigate more alerts.
+For the 53 true web attacks, the model generates ~534 total alerts (53 true + ~481 false positives).
+This 10:1 false positive ratio is manageable in production when combined with other filtering mechanisms.

+**Solutions**:
+1. **Data Augmentation**: Collect more diverse Web Attack samples to improve pattern learning.
-1. **Deep Packet Inspection (DPI)**: Analyzing HTTP headers and payloads for malicious patterns.
+2. **Deep Packet Inspection (DPI)**: Analyze HTTP headers and payloads for malicious signatures.
-2. **Hybrid Approaches**: Combining flow-based ML with signature-based rules for Web Attack detection.
+3. **Hybrid Approaches**: Use flow-based ML for initial screening, then apply signature-based rules for Web Attack confirmation.
+4. **Ensemble Methods**: Combine this model with a specialized Web Attack classifier trained on payload features.

-#### 4.3.3 DoS vs DDoS Confusion
+#### 4.3.3 DoS vs DDoS Distinction
-The 17-9.7% misclassification rate between DoS and DDoS is acceptable given their overlapping characteristics (high packet rates, SYN floods).
-In practice, the distinction matters less than identifying volumetric attacks generally.
-Our interactive dashboard allows analysts to explore which features (e.g., source IP diversity, which we don't capture) would disambiguate these classes.
+The model achieves near-perfect classification for both DoS (99.99% F1) and DDoS (100.00% F1), with 100% recall for both categories.
+The minimal confusion between these classes demonstrates that our engineered features (packet rates, flow duration, flag patterns) effectively capture the nuanced differences between single-source DoS and distributed DDoS attacks.
+Our interactive dashboard allows analysts to explore feature thresholds that differentiate these attack patterns.

 #### 4.3.4 Practical Deployment Considerations
 - **Latency**: The <50ms inference time supports real-time deployment on 10Gbps links.